deckhouse/dmt/pkg/exclusions/README.md

 The new functionality allows:
 - Tracking the usage of each exclusion during linter operation
 - Determining which exclusions were not used
+- Associating exclusions with specific modules for better tracking
-- Outputting a list of unused exclusions in the final log as warnings
+- Outputting a list of unused exclusions in the final log as warnings with module information

 ## Architecture